 Common Types of Cases

-• Slip and falls can result in a lot of harm no matter the age.
-These claims are regularly seen in commercial surroundings, and could involve worker’s compensation if the injured person was working at the time of the fall.
+- Slip and falls can result in much harm regardless of age.
+These claims are commonly seen in commercial settings and may involve workers’ compensation if the injured person was working at the time of the fall.
 Personal property slip and fall cases are tougher to prove.
 It is imperative to contact Hunter Law with the details of your injury.

-• Medical malpractice is when a medical provider fails to meet a medical standard of care.
+- Medical malpractice occurs when a medical provider fails to meet the standard of care.
 Medical malpractice laws are in place to protect doctors and nurses.
 Expert medical testimony is required for a patient to show negligence.

-• Automobile accidents are the most frequent personal injury cases in the US.
-These cases arise when the driver does not adhere to the rules of the road and becomes financially liable for injuries.
-Frequently the plaintiff is at the mercy of the other driver’s insurance company.
+- Automobile accidents are the most frequent personal injury cases in the US.
+These cases arise when a driver fails to adhere to the rules of the road and becomes financially liable for injuries.
+Frequently, the plaintiff is at the mercy of the other driver’s insurance company.
 This circumstance is why it is necessary to contact an attorney at Hunter Law (813) 287-2227 first.

 A person pursuing a personal injury lawsuit does so because of injuries sustained from the negligence of others.
-Compensation for medical expenses or pain and suffering can be part of the claim for damages in these cases.
+Compensation for medical expenses or pain and suffering may be part of the damages claim in these cases.

-You may assume the information posted is innocent; again, it could wreck your personal injury claim.
-Be vigilant and cautious on posting during a lawsuit.
+You may assume the information posted is innocent, but again, it could wreck your personal injury claim.
+Be vigilant and cautious when posting during a lawsuit.

 Read more in our blog: The Personal Injury Law Changes in Florida 2023